-So to help you ensure your next trip is a complete success, whether it be solo, couple or family travel, we have put together an extensive before you travel guide to help you hit the road without a hitch.
+So to help you ensure your next trip is a complete success, whether it be solo, couple or family travel, we have put together an extensive before you travel guide to help you hit the road without a hitch when preparing for travel.

-Before you lock anything in, you want to ensure the destinations you have chosen are suitable for your type of travel.
-For example, travelling with kids means places that allow kids, as some resorts are adult only, as one example.
-Or if you have special needs such as travelling in a wheelchair, you will need to ensure you are not booking accommodation or transport that does not cater for your needs.
+Or if you have special needs such as travelling in a wheelchair, you will need to ensure you are not booking accommodation or transport that does not cater to your needs.

 Make sure the trip suits your budget too.
 You need to have money left over for when you arrive on your holiday… so you can eat and stuff!
 Kind of important!